justanotherdot/justanotherdot/site/posts/how-fast-can-you-take-your-time-kid.md

 author: Ryan James Spencer
 date: 2019-10-09T10:38:58.906711701+00:00
 tags: [automation, principle, do easy, wu wei]
+image: how-fast-can-you-take-your-time-kid.jpg
+summary: >-
+  There is nothing wrong with chopping wood and carrying water.
+Hard work certainly pays off.
+Hackers are notorious for revelling in laziness but laziness has a stigma of the lazy party not _being enough_.
+Wikipedia states,
+hero_font_color: black-bis
 ---

 There is nothing wrong with chopping wood and carrying water.
 Hard work